 Now, we have to use the Formula with VALUE.

-From the above formula, we can understand that B3 is cell address from which we have to extract the string and 3 is the character which we want.
+From the above formula, we can understand that B3 is the cell address from which we have to extract the string, and 3 is the character that we want.

 Below is the picture with the formula:

-Hence, we can see that the result is 123 of cell address D3 because after application of function, it extracts the three value from cell B3 from the leftmost i.e. 123.
-Simultaneously, we can use this function for all the below cell which could save lots of time.
+Hence, we can see that the result is 123 of cell address D3 because, after the application of the function, it extracts the three value from cell B3 from the leftmost, i.e. 123.
+Simultaneously, we can use this function for all the below cell, which could save lots of time.

 The LEFT Function can be used with the date as well.
 But the only condition is that it should be in number format, not in the text.

-We can refer the below pic for more clarification:
+We can refer to the below pic for more clarification:

 We can see the formula in cell address E4,

-Now, we will see in VBA code in MS Excel.
+Now, we will see in the VBA code in MS Excel.

 - The result or return value depends on the arguments which are inserted in the syntax.